earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 1. Don't forget to add `unittest-xml-reporting` to your requirements.txt file. `pip freeze > requirements.txt`
 2. Be sure to add `test_results/` to your `.gitignore` file.

-You can tests that everything is running locally.
-Run your tests as normal with `python manage.py test`.
-YOu should see a test_results/ directory show up in the root of your project with a `results.xml` file in it.
+You can tests that everything is running locally by running you tests as you normally would with `python manage.py test`.
+You should see a `test_results/` directory show up in the root of your project with a `results.xml` file in it.

-Now we just need to tell CircleCi where to look for the test results by add the following to the config.yml file.
+Now we just need to tell CircleCi where to look for the test results by adding the following to `config.yml`.

 ```yml
       - run: